codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/create-codefresh-account.md

   - /docs/getting-started/
   - /docs/getting-started/introduction/
 ---
-Before you can do anything in Codefresh such as building and deploying your applications, you need to create a Codefresh account.
+Before you can do create pipelines, build, and deploy applications in Codefresh, you need to create a Codefresh account.

 Creating an account in Codefresh is free (no credit card is required) and can be done in three simple steps